lnbyk/Tip-Calculator-App/README-template.md

 - CSS custom properties
 - Flexbox
 - CSS Grid
-- Mobile-first workflow
 - Vanilla JavaScript

 ### What I learned

 I undertook this challenge as a way to refresh my understanding of JavaScript.
 It was really helpful in getting me back to the basics and i enjoyed the challenge it gave me as an entry-level project to improving my vanilla js skills.

 ## Author